JimLynchCodes/Triplex-Testing-Guidebook/README.md

 ## The Triforce

 ![testing triforce](./testing-triforce.png "Logo Title Text 1")
+- credit: the triforce image is a copyrighted symbol of Nintendo Corporation.

 The triforce is a symbol popularized by the video games franchise "The Legend of Zelda".